 Our Patterning with Nature project consisted of students carving and imprinting patterns into 5" x 5" clay earthenware tiles.
 To do this, we split the class up into three groups, and each instructor took a group for a short walk outside to collect items from the environment to use to create their patterns in the clay tiles.
 Students collected things like leaves, pine cones, pebbles, berries, twigs, and other like items.
 After returning from our walk we had another discussion, this time on clay.
 It was interesting to hear how students thought clay was created and how people made pottery thousands of years ago before modern technology.
 Most of the students were right on with their answers.
 I wanted to tie in elements from art history, so one of the main things we talked about and looked at in this discussion was Jomon Pottery.
 The students seemed very interested in the images that I presented them with and had much to talk about with them, whether it was about how people made them, how they survived thousands of years to reside in museums today, and the patterns that they saw within the vessels.

+Everything in class seemed to go fairly smoothly and the students seemed to have a lot of fun with the project.
+Even Evan, our troublemaker, got into the project and kept himself occupied instead of wandering off and causing disruptions.
 One of the things I am struggling with though, is special treatment of students.
 As I was reviewing the video of my discussions, I noticed that I was giving Christina some kind of special attention.
 During the discussions, I noticed that although Christina has no problem talking about her work to her instructors, when she is placed in a discussion group she becomes really shy and kind of fall to the back of the group.
 I tried to provide her some scaffolding so she could answer some of the questions I addressed the class with, but I'm not sure if that is a good thing.
 The students already notice the special attention that Christina gets regarding her sketchbook, even often time asking myself, Allison, or Betsy why Christina gets to do certain things when they cannot.
 I don't know if giving Christina this attention during discussion is helping that situation at all.

 Galactic Homes